The Law Offices of Jonathan Robert Nelson, P.C. have a wide range of experience in immigration

 Removal: The firm represents aliens who are in removal proceedings before

 Mr. Nelson has given presentations on U.S. immigration law topics

-to the Association of the Bar of the City of New York; Cardozo Law School; the Interamerican Bar Association; the Colegio de Abogados de la Ciudad de Buenos Aires (Argentina); the Litigation Section of the American Bar Association; New York City's Center for Christian Studies; and as a featured guest of the Andy Anderson Show on
+to the Association of the Bar of the City of New York; Cardozo Law School; the Interamerican Bar Association; the Colegio de Abogados de la Ciudad de Buenos Aires (Argentina); the Litigation Section of the American Bar Association; New York City's Center for Christian Studies; the Christian Legal Society's annual conference; the New York City chapter of the American Immigration Lawyers Association; the National Press Club; and as a featured guest of the Andy Anderson Show on

 online by the Witherspoon Society.
 Mr. Nelson has testified as a knowledgeable immigration lawyer in federal

 court.
 Mr. Nelson speaks the Spanish and French languages proficiently and has represented many non-English-speaking